 - PRESCHOOL: A center-based preschool setting is a state-approved child development center.
 A Candidate can be observed working with a group of at least eight children, all of whom are ages 3 through 5 years old.

 - INFANT-TODDLER: A center-based infant-toddler setting is a state-approved child development center.
 A Candidate can be observed working with a group of at least three children.
 All of the children are under the age of 3 years old.

 - FAMILY CHILD CARE: A family child care setting is a family child care home.
 It is where a Candidate can be observed working with at least two children 5 years old or younger who are not related to the Candidate by blood or marriage.
 The setting must meet at least the minimum level of applicable state and/or local regulations.
 Family child care settings are also eligible in localities where there is no regulation of family child care.

 - HOME VISITOR: A home visitor setting is an established program of home visits (to families with children 5 years old or younger).
 It supports parents in meeting the needs of their young children.
 In this setting, regular home visits are the primary method of program delivery.
 Candidates for a Home Visitor credential follow a slightly different assessment process.
 For information on how to earn a Home Visitor CDA Credential, click here.

 Child Care Academy offers online training courses for child care providers.
-Our childcare classes are approved in most states.
+Our childcare classes are approved in some states.
 Visit our CDA Certification (Child Development Associate Credential), for information about this national credential.